Introduction

 Expected output:

-You'll see live updates on the deployment progress as formae creates your S3 bucket, including the command ID, status, and elapsed time.
+You'll see live updates on the infrastructure provisioning progress as formae creates the resource, including the command ID, status, and elapsed time.

 Note: The --mode parameter is mandatory.
 We'll explore different apply modes in detail in the Workflows section.